 A Healthy Balanced Diet

-We do not realize but most of our skin problems often could be due to stress, no-exercise and various other imbalances in our body.
+We do not realize but most of our skin problems often could be due to stress, no exercise, and various other imbalances in our bodies.
 Premature wrinkling and acne can start due to stress or unhealthy lifestyle practices.
 This could also occur due to hormonal changes in the body and improper digestion.
 Including Yoga in your daily regime can help you achieve smooth, glowing skin by increasing blood circulation to the head and face area, leading to a naturally beautiful skin tone.

 A bright and youthful complexion doesn’t just come down to good skincare or the right products.
 Sometimes adding a daily supplement can also benefit the appearance of your skin.
 In fact, adding specific nutrients and vitamins to your diet via a supplement is a great way to tackle skin concerns internally.

-Watch Dr. Anika Goel’s Tips on getting a clear skin HERE.
+Watch Dr. Anika Goel’s Tips on getting clear skin HERE.

 Remember that your skin type can affect how products work.
 Using the wrong product, even if it is natural, can cause breakouts or cause redness.
 It’s best to find out what skin type you have and build your skincare routine around that.